Using Sources Effectively and Responsibly

 Links to The Harvard Guide to Using Sources are provided throughout each tutorial.
 The guide offers a comprehensive discussion of issues relevant to academic integrity.
 Clicking on the links gives you an opportunity to further develop your knowledge of how to use sources—and it helps you avoid the kinds of problems that can lead to a charge of plagiarism and a required withdrawal from the Harvard Extension School.

 - All sources must be cited, including not only print books and scholarly articles, but anything you borrow to craft your assignment.
 This includes primary sources, such as letters, diaries, federal documents, music, and films.
-Also include secondary sources, such as online books, online articles, websites, instructor’s lectures, and open source websites with no identifiable author, like Wikipedia.
-If you didn’t write it, cite it.
+It includes online sources for programming and coding challenges.
+Also includes secondary sources, such as online books, online articles, websites, instructor’s lectures, and open source websites with no identifiable author, like Wikipedia.
+If you didn’t write it (or create it), cite it.

 - Be sure you understand the assignment.
 Read the directions carefully to learn if your instructor wants you to use outside sources for an assignment.
 If your instructor doesn’t, don’t.
 Once you start surfing the Internet for ideas, it is more difficult to distinguish your thoughts and words from online sources.
 If your instructor does want you to use outside sources, clarify the citation style (e.g., MLA or APA).